Safe Water Sources for Planted Aquariums

 Hardscape Diorama Style Using Tap Water and Anti-Chlorine Aquascaped by Khristoffer Alcaraz Philippines

-- If you want to start from the beginning using RO/DI, for example – If you are still starting and setting up your first planted aquarium and plan to perform fishless cycling, that is the perfect time to establish your RO/DI’s KH and GH.
+- If you want to start from the beginning using RO/DI – If you are still starting and setting up your first planted aquarium and plan to perform fishless cycling, that is the perfect time to establish your RO/DI’s KH and GH.
 There are many ways to add KH and GH to your water.
 Please see the below link.